ArokiaRinoRaj/assignment_3/README.md

 Provides actionable insights into energy usage trends and deliver a predictive model that can help optimize energy consumption for households or serve as a baseline for further research into energy management systems.

 Technical Tags:
-  Data Preprocessing
+  Data Preprocessing,
-  Regression Modeling
+  Regression Modeling,
-  Feature Engineering
+  Feature Engineering,
-  Hyperparameter Tuning
+  Hyperparameter Tuning,
-  Visualization
+  Visualization,
-  Python
+  Python,
-  Scikit-learn
+  Scikit-learn,
-  Pandas
+  Pandas,
   Matplotlib/Seaborn